Council 'sorry' for removing controversial war memorial

 A council that removed a controversial memorial to casualties of the Georgian Civil War has apologised.

-The monument in Kilmarnock was dedicated to Abkhazians who died during the region's fight for independence from Georgia in the 1990s.
+The monument in East Ayrshire is dedicated to people killed during the Abkhaz-Georgia civil war in the early 1990s.

-It was erected at the end of the two-year conflict because the Abkhaz capital of Sukhumi was twinned with the East Ayrshire town.
+It was erected because the capital city of Abkhazia, Sukhumi, was then twinned with the Kilmarnock.

 The memorial was removed last month after a complaint from the Georgian ambassador, prompting an outcry from the Abkhazian government.

 East Ayrshire Council said it would replace the monument after it had been reworded in a "more appropriate manner".